fouad1995/CarND-Path-Planning-Project/Model Documentation.md

   - The car is not ahead and we are not in the lane center : back to center if available
   - Try to reach maximum speed by increase speed gradually

+## Trajectory planner
+we use result from behaviour to set the current lane and speed then compute a trajectory using the previous path generated so the result path will be more smooth we compute the trajectory by using last 2 point from previous path or some transformation from the initial position of the car and 3 points far from the car(30s,60s, 90s) then transform all these points into the car coordinates then compute spline and transform it to global coordinates from car coordinates then to ensure continuity we add all previous path points
+(see lines from 318 to 417)